Buyer Database · Specialty Distributor · Updated

 Does Criterion Collection accept unsolicited scripts or film submissions?

-Does Criterion Collection scout titles at film festivals?
+Does Criterion Collection acquire films from festivals?

-Is Criterion Collection currently active and acquiring new titles?
+Is Criterion Collection currently active in acquisitions?

 Adjacent buyers in this lane

-- Freestyle Digital Media — Freestyle Digital Media, the digital distribution arm of Byron Allen's Allen Media Group, is activel
+• Freestyle Digital Media — Freestyle Digital Media, the digital distribution arm of Byron Allen's Allen Media Group, is activel

 Related reading